 DisplayLink Devices with Auto InstallUp until 2009, a few devices based on DisplayLink technology included an auto install driver feature.
 This required the DisplayLink USB driver to switch the device from being a mass storage device to a video device.
-From Windows 10 Anniversary Update, we use the Microsoft USB driver, and this does not support the switching between a mass storage device and a video device.
+On Windows 10, we use the Microsoft USB driver, and this does not support the switching between a mass storage device and a video device.

-Therefore it is not possible to support these DisplayLink enabled devices from Windows 10 Anniversary Update.
+Therefore it is not possible to support these DisplayLink enabled devices on Windows 10.

 Examples for affected devices are: